amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 ```

-Now, everytime we make a change on the `User` schema we don't need to bother come back and change this function.
+Now, every time we make a change on the `User` schema we don't need to bother to come back and change this function.

 I hope it helps!